luisggf/coffee-shop-backend/readme.md

 - **TypeScript**: A superset of JavaScript that adds static types.
 - **Prisma**: An ORM for working with databases in Node.js and TypeScript.
 - **Zod**: A schema declaration and validation library.
+- **Docker**: A platform for developing, shipping, and running applications in containers.

 ## Installation

-Before running the application, ensure you have Node.js and npm (or yarn) installed.
+Before running the application, ensure you have Node.js, npm (or yarn), and Docker installed.
 Then, follow these steps:

 1. Clone the repository: